Exiled-Team/EXILED/README.md

 public IEnumerator<float> MyCoroutine()
 {
-    for(;;) //repeat the following infinitely
+    for (;;) //repeat the following infinitely
     {
-        Log.Info("Hey I'm a infinite loop!"); //Call Log.Info to print a line to the game console/server logs yield return Timing.WaitForSeconds(5f); //Tells the coroutine to wait 5 seconds before continuing, since this is at the end of the loop, it effectively stalls the loop from repeating for 5seconds.
+        Log.Info("Hey I'm a infinite loop!"); //Call Log.Info to print a line to the game console/server logs. yield return Timing.WaitForSeconds(5f); //Tells the coroutine to wait 5 seconds before continuing, since this is at the end of the loop, it effectively stalls the loop from repeating for 5 seconds.
     }
 }
 ```